-Each week a new film showcases talents, themes, and local-global connections.
+Each unit showcases talents, themes, and local-global connections.
 The cinematic canvas ranges from martial arts and heroic bloodshed films to romantic comedies and migration melodramas.
 Covering a range of topics, genres, and films, the course features demonstrations of swordplay and action choreography.
-It also tutors students in the close analysis of film techniques, uncovers the reasons for the worldwide appeal of genres such as the Kung fu film, and nurtures a comparative and critical understanding of issues of gender, race, and migration.
+It also tutors students in the close analysis of film techniques, uncovers the reasons for the worldwide appeal of genres such as the kung fu film, and nurtures a comparative and critical understanding of issues of gender, race, and migration.
 Interviews with film professionals such as directors Mabel Cheung and Andrew Lau, producer John Sham, film festival director Roger Garcia, and other guests, offer candid insights about the industry.

 For registration and more information: https://www.edx.org/course/hong-kong-cinema-through-a-global-lens-0